helloworldless/useful-commands/README.md

     all the previous parameters and you can add overrides as needed
 1. CloudFormation Deploy Dry Run
     1. `aws cloudformation deploy ... --no-execute-changeset`
+    1. The output of this command will include the command to inspec the changeset:
+    `aws cloudformation describe-change-set --change-set-name <cloudformation_arn>`

 # More